 Be transported back in time at Crich Tramway Village.
 Home to The National Tramway Museum, located just outside of Matlock you can enjoy rides on vintage trams from 1873 onwards.
 Take a stroll down a period village scene containing a working pub where you can grab a bite to eat, as well as an old-style sweet shop.
 Visit the onsite exhibition hall and gallery, discovery centres, workshop and tram depots.

-You can also stretch your legs through the woodland walks and sculpture trail that are located round the sire, peak into the mine at Wakebridge and look out at the breath-taking views of the Derwent Valley.
+You can also stretch your legs through the woodland walks and sculpture trail that is located around the tramway site.
+Where you can peak into the mine at Wakebridge and look out at the breath-taking views of the Derwent Valley.

 Prices: £20.00 per adult with 12 months from purchase to return as many times as you wish for free.